dngupta/website/content/project/health-services.md

 title = "Health & Social Services for Linguistic Minorities"

 # Project summary to display on homepage.
 summary = "The Training and Human Resources Development Project at McGill University aimed to address inequalities in the availability of health and social services for linguistic minorities in Quebec, Canada.
-The premise of this research is that an individual must be able to access health and social services in their first language.
+The project is based on the principle that a person must have access to health and social services in their first language.
 Quebec is the only Canadian province with a French-speaking majority.
-The project focused on service availability for English-speakers in the province."
+The project focused on service availability for English-speakers, a linguistic minority in the province."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "social_avg.jpg"